taka722/JavaProgram/cw-oxo/README.md

 ### How to Play:
 1. Start the game.
-2. Player O goes first, followed by Player X.
+2. Player X goes first, followed by Player O.
 3. Input the cell identifier (e.g., A1, B2) where you want to place your mark.
 4. The game ends when one player has 3 marks in a row or all cells are filled (a draw).